musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 The refrain that’s mixed into the song: “Do it for the 1-9 love, 1-9 / For the 1-9, for the 1-9 love” doesn’t sound that good, and honestly ends up wasting precious time on a song that’s already too long for what it is.

 Ari Lennox’s harmonized vocals show promise.
-They give strong Coloring Book vibe and feel almost ’80s inspired, but they’re also not enough to carry the song.
+They give strong Coloring Book vibes and feel almost ’80s inspired, but they’re also not enough to carry the song.

 {: .box-warning}
 You could do without this one.